 Cleaning Solution Properties

 The cleaning solution not only acts as the medium where the ultrasonic wave propagates but also influences the amount and size of the cavitation bubbles produced.
-The properties of the cleaning solution have significant effects on the cavitation induced.
+Therefore, the cleaning solution's properties significant affect the cavitation induced.
 There are a few parameters involved which are:

-Vapor Pressure: In fluid machineries, particularly pumps, vapor pressure of the fluid is important as it directly affects the susceptibility of cavitation within the pump.
+Vapor Pressure: In fluid machinery, particularly pumps, the vapor pressure of the fluid is important as it directly affects the susceptibility of cavitation within the pump.
 Cavitation is formed when the pressure of the liquid falls below its vapor pressure.
-Thus, liquids with higher vapor pressure can easily develop cavitation since less effort is needed to go below the point of vaporization.
+Thus, liquids with higher vapor pressure can easily develop cavitation since less effort is needed to go below the point of vaporization point.
 This means less power is required.
-However, since less power is required to form the bubble, less energy is absorbed and in turn, less energy will be released.
-Therefore, less energy is available to clean the part.
-Liquids with moderate vapor pressure are desired.
+However, since less power is required to form the bubble, less energy is absorbed and less energy will be released.
+Therefore, liquids with moderate vapor pressure are desired.

 Surface Tension: Like vapor pressure, surface tension affects the formation of cavitation bubbles.
-Having high surface tension means more force is required to break the cohesive forces between the liquid molecules; thus, more energy is required to produce cavitation.
-Still, high surface tension is necessary so that large amounts of energy can be stored in the bubble.
-Moreover, surface tension affects the “wetness” of the solution.
-Making the solution “wetter” means better coverage of small areas on the surface of the part.
+High surface tension means more force is required to break the cohesive forces between the liquid molecules; thus, more energy is required to produce cavitation.
+Still, high surface tension is necessary to store large amounts of energy in the bubble.
+Moreover, surface tension affects the "wetness" of the solution.
+Making the solution "wetter" means better coverage of small areas on the surface of the part.

-- Liquid Density: Having higher density means more mass is available for a given volume.
+Liquid Density: Having a higher density means more mass is available for a given volume.
 Liquids with higher densities allow more energy to be stored.
 However, more energy is also needed to initiate cavitation.
-Thus, the liquid density must not be too high, nor too low.
+Thus, the liquid density must not be too high or too low.

 Temperature affects the amount and intensity of cavitation by modifying the properties of the cleaning solution.
 The temperature has a direct effect on the properties of the liquid.
-By increasing the temperature, vapor pressure increases while surface tension, viscosity, and density decrease.
+Increasing the temperature increases vapor pressure increases while surface tension, viscosity, and density decrease.
 High vapor pressure and low surface tension, viscosity, and density tend to create more cavitation activity.